JoshStory/AccordionTo/README.md

 You can link to specific tabs in the URL by using the same conventions as jQuery UI tabs.

+Use CSS + media queries to toggle visibility for the tabs and anchor links.

 =============================
 Example Usage:
 =============================